Husband Charged With Jennifer Dulos’ Murder Left Note Claiming Innocence Before Suicide Attempt: Report

 “The potential for a bond revocation was devastating news to him,” Pattis said.

-During a Wednesday hearing, a Stamford Superior Court judge raised Dulos’ bond from $6 million to $6.5 million and ordered three re-arrest warrants because he missed his initial court hearing.
-The hearing also addressed the questionable collateral Dulos used to post his bond earlier this month.
+During a Wednesday hearing, a Stamford Superior Court judge raised Dulos’ bond to $6.5 million from $6 million and ordered three re-arrest warrants because he missed his initial court hearing.
+The hearing also addressed the questionable collateral Dulos used to post his bond this month.

 According to court records obtained by The Hartford Courant, Dulos was able to post bail for his Jan.
 7 arrest with the help of Anna Curry, a 42-year-old North Carolina woman who was allegedly present at Dulos’ home just before and after he attempted suicide.

-Curry, who has reportedly been at Dulos’ side at the New York hospital and was described as his “best friend” in bond documents, contributed $147,000 in cash to pay the bail bondsman fee on Jan.
-9 and had promised to pay another $272,000 in 15 installments until April 2012.
+Curry, who has reportedly been at Dulos’ side at the New York hospital and was described as his “best friend” in bond documents, contributed $147,000 in cash to pay the bail-bondsman fee on Jan.
+9 and had promised to pay an additional $272,000 in 15 installments until April 2012.

 Once Dulos’ co-worker at a New York financial firm, Curry also signed a $3 million promissory note to the Palmetto Surety Corporation, the company that also initially insured the bond with six pieces of real estate.